IP Cases & Articles

 What happened?

-A Dutch non-practising entity, Ballinno BV, filed a request for provisional measures at the Hamburg Local Division on 18 April 2024 (ACT_16267/2024), alleging that Union des Associations Européennes de Football (UEFA) and its technology partner Kinexon Sports & Media GmbH and Kinexon GmbH (the defendants) infringed its patent EP1944067B.
+A Dutch non-practising entity, Ballino BV, filed a request for provisional measures at the Hamburg Local Division on 18 April 2024 (ACT_16267/2024), alleging that Union des Associations Européennes de Football (UEFA) and its technology partner Kinexon Sports & Media GmbH and Kinexon GmbH (the defendants) infringed its patent EP1944067B.

 The patent in suit was filed on 10 January 2007 and relates to a method and system for detecting an offside situation by, according to claim 1 of the patent, “sensing a sound signal produced by the ball”.
-Originally, the patent was owned by a different company but was assigned to the claimant, Ballinno BV, on 22 January 2024.
+Originally, the patent was owned by a different company but was assigned to the claimant, Ballino BV, on 22 January 2024.

 In response to the request for provisional measures, Kinexon Sports & Media GmbH filed a revocation action at the Paris Central Division on 21 May 2024 (ACT_27358/2024) and the defendants filed three separate applications on 26 April 2024 specifically relating to the request for provisional measures (APP23209/2024; APP23216/2024 and APP 23217/2024).